core-wg/senml-spec/draft-jennings-core-senml-04.md

 The basic design is an array with a series of measurements.
 The following example shows two meassuremets made at different times.
-The value of the measurements are in the "v" tag, the time of the measurement is in the "t" while the "n" has the unique sensor name and unit is cried in the "u".
+The value of the measurements are in the "v" tag, the time of the measurement is in the "t" while the "n" has the unique sensor name and unit is carried in the "u".

 ~~~~
 {::include ex10.json}